Published: March 24, 2026 | Reading Time: 6 minutes

 Legacy payments and checkout flows assume a human at the wheel.
 In agentic commerce, that assumption breaks.
 Without infrastructure tailored for secure AI agent payments, merchants and platforms face more friction, abandoned purchases, and weaker conversion reliability.

-2026 update: Visa's intelligent commerce narrative is now less about "AI demos" and more about production controls: token scope, strong authentication, consent policy, and measurable payment outcomes.
+Visa's intelligent commerce narrative is now less about "AI demos" and more about production controls: token scope, strong authentication, consent policy, and measurable payment outcomes.

 AI agents do not behave like humans on a website.
 They identify options, compare alternatives, and execute instructions programmatically.
 Traditional checkout flows assume: